-Here’s a few key facts that we know, for sure.
+Here are some key facts that we know for sure:

 - Dare County IS conducting COVID-19 tests.
 The process to get tested is to see your healthcare provider if you have a fever of 100.4 or greater, cough, and symptoms of respiratory illness.
 From this doctor’s initial visit, a test will be scheduled as needed.